mattfreeman-london/bookmark-manager/README.md

 Connect to the database using the pqsl command \c bookmark_manager;

 Run the query we have saved in the file 01_create_bookmarks_table.sql

+#To connect to the test database:

+psql

+CREATE DATABASE bookmark_manager_test;

+\c bookmark_manager_test

+Run the query we've saved in the file 02_create_bookmarks_table.sql